AFSands/Genomic-and-Acoustic-Biogeography-of-the-Iconic-Sulphur-Crested-Cockatoo/README.md

 ########################
 Processing batch scripts and support files examples for whole-genome resequencing data can be found in the "WGR-processing" directory.
 These scripts and support file examples have been labelled in order of processing from Step1-17.
-The scripts have been contracted generically where pathways, input file names and output names require specification.
+The scripts have been constructed generically where pathways, input file names and output names require specification.
-Notes have been given at the top of each script where possible to provide basic instructions.
+Notes have been given at the top of each script (where possible) to provide basic instructions.
-Given the initiation of different software/packages may be called differently on different high-performance computers, lines of code activating/running software/packages should be added by the user.
+Given the initiation of different software/packages may be called differently on different high-performance computers, lines of code activating/running software/packages should be added by the user and are not specified.

 ########################